 New Frontiers in Learning’s College Readiness Experience is a program available both in groups and virtually for students that are interested in preparing for the rigors of college life.
 Students participate in small group activities and discussions to develop skills through a curriculum that focuses on preparing them for the transition to college and young adult life.
-Throughout each three week session, students will work on skills specific to being a successful college student.
+Throughout each two week session, students will work on skills specific to being a successful college student.

 It is important for students to have key foundational knowledge and skills to be able to comprehend text, write fluently, and perform basic math functions.
 Students develop such skills in collaboration with their individual coaches and use the backdrop of their academic responsibilities to develop these college readiness skills.